Definition of

 Its characteristics

-A Kanban board is a tool that facilitates the visualization of tasks and contributes to an agile development process.
-Its cards aim to maximize efficiency by avoiding unnecessary tasks.
+A Kanban board is an instrument that facilitates the visualization of tasks and contributes to an agile development process.
+Their cards aim to maximize efficiency, avoiding unnecessary tasks.

-Although there are many different types and adaptations, the basic operation of the Kanban method in production is as follows: when a purchase or order is made in the storage sector, the signal is transmitted to the start of the assembly or manufacturing line for the production of a new item.
+Although there are multiple types and adaptations, the basic operation of the Kanban method in production is as follows: when a purchase or order is made in the storage sector, the signal is transmitted to the beginning of the assembly or manufacturing line for the production of a new item.
 In this way, the production process is governed by demand and the so-called pull systems (it is the customer who requests the product).

 The important thing is that the signal (which can be a card or another element) causes the movement that generates the production of a new unit.
-The analysis of the signal circulation, in turn, allows us to identify problems or areas that need some kind of intervention.
+The analysis of the circulation of signals, in turn, allows us to identify problems or areas that need some type of intervention.

 Teamwork